-As an approved centre, you must ensure that all staff delivering, assessing and administering the qualifications have access to the following documentation.
+As an approved centre, you must ensure that all staff delivering, assessing and administering the qualifications have access to this documentation.
 These documents are reviewed annually and are reissued if updates are required.

-- BTEC International Quality Assurance Handbook: this sets out how we will carry out quality assurance of standards and how you need to work with us to achieve successful outcomes. - International Information Manual: this gives procedures for registering learners for qualifications, transferring registrations and claiming certificates. - Regulatory policies: our regulatory policies are integral to our approach and explain how we meet internal and regulatory requirements.
+- Pearson Quality Assurance Handbook: this sets out how we will carry out quality assurance of standards and how you need to work with us to achieve successful outcomes. - Information Manual: this gives procedures for registering learners for qualifications, transferring registrations, entering for external assessments and claiming certificates. - Regulatory policies: our regulatory policies are integral to our approach and explain how we meet internal and regulatory requirements.
 We review the regulated policies annually to ensure that they remain fit for purpose.
-Policies related to this qualification include: - adjustments for candidates with disabilities and learning difficulties, access arrangements and reasonable adjustments for general and vocational qualifications - age of learners - centre guidance for dealing with malpractice - recognition of prior learning and process.
+Policies related to this qualification include: - o adjustments for candidates with disabilities and learning difficulties, access arrangements and reasonable adjustments for general and vocational qualifications - o age of learners - o centre guidance for dealing with malpractice - o recognition of prior learning and process.